ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 |Kilobyte (KB)|millicredit|1000 microcredits|Most transaction types average between 3 and 10 millicredits|
 |Megabyte (MB)|credit|1000 millicredits|Assuming a 1:1 USD mapping|

-# Types of Transactions Fees
+# Types of Transaction Fees

 ## Transfer Transaction Fee
 A fee incurred when processing a transfer on the Aleo blockchain, such as sending funds